How to Gain Muscle

 He also advises the intake of whey protein — 30 minutes prior to your workout and 30 minutes following your workout.

-Adding protein-rich foods to your diet can help you reach your goal of obtaining a more muscular and appealing physique.
+Adding protein-rich foods to your diet can help you reach your goal of obtaining a more muscular physique.
 For instance, eating a 3-ounce piece of meat will add about eight grams of protein to your diet, and consuming a chicken breast will give you around 30 grams of protein.